England | Scotland | Wales | Northern Ireland | Ireland

 There is further information about prescription exemptions and fees on the NHS website

 Patients are now able to have their prescriptions sent electronically to a pharmacy of their choice.
-This means that there will be no need for a paper prescription and for repeat medication you will be able to request the medication directly from some of the local pharmacies.
+This means that there will be no need for a paper prescription.

 For more information or to nominate a pharmacy, please ask reception.